andersrex/restaurang/README.md

 ## Methods

-Each Restaurang object have the following object methods (including `Restaurang` itself).
+Each Restaurang object has the following object methods (including `Restaurang` itself).
 Restaurang elements and collections also have some specific methods.

 ### Object methods